A comparative study of hadron-hadron and heavy-ion collision using the $q$-Weibull distribution function: Results and Discussion

-We then analysed the data for different $p_T$ range to observe if there is any significant difference in the pattern of variation of q parameter with multiplicity.
-In figures \ref{fig:pt_pp_5020}, \ref{fig:pt_pp_7000}, \ref{fig:pt_pp_13000}, \ref{fig:pt_pbpb_2760}, we have provided the fitting plots for different $p_T$ range of charged hadrons spectra.
-From Fig. \ref{fig:q_pt_3} and \ref{fig:q_pt_4}, we observe that, for heavy-ion collision, q value decreases with increase in centrality; however, Fig. \ref{fig:q_pt_20} show a trend reversal in high $p_T$ range.
-For small $p_T$ range more central collision (which correspond to high multiplicity) have smaller q value and q value increase with the increase in centrality.
+We further analyzed the data for different $p_T$ range to observe if there is any significant difference in the pattern of variation of $q$ parameter with multiplicity.
+In figures \ref{fig:q_pt_3}, \ref{fig:q_pt_4}, \ref{fig:q_pt_10} \& \ref{fig:q_pt_20}, the value of fit parameter $q$ has been plotted with multiplicity for $p_T<3$, $p_T<4$, $p_T<10$ and $p_T<20$ GeV/c respectively.
+From Fig. \ref{fig:q_pt_3} and \ref{fig:q_pt_4}, we observe that, for heavy-ion collision, $q$ value decreases with increase in centrality; however, Fig. \ref{fig:q_pt_20} show a trend reversal in high-\pt range.
+For small $p_T$ range more central collision (which correspond to high multiplicity) have smaller $q$ value and $q$ value increase with the increase in centrality.
 This indicates that the system departs from equilibrium as we increase the centrality.
 This observation agrees with the hydrodynamical picture and is inline with the results obtained from the Tsallis Blast Wave (TBW) fits \cite{Tang:2008ud}.
-However, in Fig. \ref{fig:q_pt_20}, we see a trend reversal in high $p_T$ range.
-We observe highest q value for most central collision and q value decreases as we move toward peripheral collision.
+However, in Fig. \ref{fig:q_pt_20}, we see a trend reversal in high-\pt range.
+We observe highest $q$ value for most central collision and $q$ value decreases as we move toward peripheral collision.
 This result has also been reported along with a similar trend for charged hadrons spectra in $Au-Au$ $200$ GeV collision in \cite{Dash:2018qln}.
-This trend reversal is believed to be because of the dominance of hard scattering processes in particle production mechanism at high $p_T$ regime \cite{Dash:2018qln}.
+This trend reversal is believed to be because of the dominance of hard scattering processes in particle production mechanism at high-\pt regime \cite{Dash:2018qln}.
 Hence more central collision will be "harder" and have higher initial state fluctuation, and hence they will deviate more away from equilibrium.
+This effect makes the spectra more like power law making the $q$ values deviate more from the equilibrium value of $1$.

 We performed a similar $p_T$ range dependent analysis for different multiplicity data produced in $5.02$, $7$ and $13$ TeV $pp$ collision along with the same for $pPb$ data at 5.02 TeV.
-Table 1, provides the $V0M$ multiplicity class and corresponding multiplicity for $pp$ collision at three different energies.
-From figures \ref{fig:q_pt_3} and \ref{fig:q_pt_4}, we observed that the trend for low $p_T$ range is similar to what is observed in heavy-ion collision however we do not see a trend reversal for high $p_T$ range as is shown in figures \ref{fig:q_pt_10} and \ref{fig:q_pt_20}.
+From figures \ref{fig:q_pt_3} and \ref{fig:q_pt_4}, we observed that the trend for low-\pt range is similar to what is observed in heavy-ion collision however we do not see a trend reversal for high-\pt range as is shown in figures \ref{fig:q_pt_10} and \ref{fig:q_pt_20}.